danvgar/danvgar/README.md

 ### My name is Daniel Garcia.
-#### I’m a software engineer based out of Los Angeles, CA, specializing in web development and creating software tools to make everyday life easier for everyday people!
+I’m a **software engineer** based out of **Los Angeles, CA**, specializing in web development and creating software tools to make everyday life easier for everyday people!

-Currently: Learning full stack web development through [#100devs](https://leonnoel.com/100devs/)!
+- 🌱 I'm currently learning full stack web development through [#100devs](https://leonnoel.com/100devs/)!
+- ⚡ I'm excited to start learning [Three.js](https://threejs.org/) and [WebGL](https://get.webgl.org/).

 Look out for more on this page soon, or reach out now and let's chat!